nemosminer/NemosMiner/README.md

       UIStyle automatically switches to full during benchmarking.
       Press key 's' in the console window to switch UIStyle.

-   In session console the following keys are supported
+   In session console the following hot keys are supported

       a: Toggle Accuracy column visibility
       b: Toggle Listing Pool Balances